-Schools should have building protocols in place in terms of traffic flow, drop-offs and pick-ups.
+Schools have building protocols in place in terms of traffic flow, arrivals and dismissals.
 (See individual school handbook/student planner or building webpage for specific directions.)
 These protocols are put in place based on safe traffic patterns and the individual nature, needs and environment of each school - with the goal of making sure students arrive and leave their school buildings safely and efficiently.
 We work closely with City of Lincoln - Public Works - Traffic Engineering Department to establish the "protocols" that support each facility in a safe, effective and efficient manner.